drasi-project/docs/docs/content/_index.md

 linkTitle: "Home"
 weight: 1
 description: >
-    Making it easier to observe and react to change in dyanamic systems
+    Goal: Make it easier to observe and react to change in dyanamic systems
 ---

 # The Problem